vincentarelbundock/Rdatasets/doc/stevedata/rst/so2concentrations.rst

 Format
 ~~~~~~

-A data frame with 40 observations on the following 4 variables.
+A data frame with the following 4 variables.

 ``year``
    the year

 ``value``
-   the mean concentration of sulfur dioxide in the air based on 35 trend
+   the mean concentration of sulfur dioxide in the air based on 32 trend
    sites, in parts per billion

 ``ub``